Vietnam and All Veterans of Florida

 With a few items added to this card, such as, a signature line, and a thumb print, (along with an incorporated chip such as used by the new Military Cards) these new cards could help reduce fraud, and could be used the same way a credit card is used in the private sector.

 When the Veteran checks in to the VA Facility, his/her card could be swiped, similar to a credit card.
 This would start a process in the VA facility that would track the costs of the treatments received by the Veteran.
 Upon being treated, the Veteran could then validate what he/she received by checking off a computer generated printout of his/her treatment.
-The Veteran could then validate the list, and sign off if the list was correct.
+If any explanation of a treatment, or procedure is needed, the Veteran could have it explained for clarification, or the Veteran could challenge if they felt said procedure was not done.
+This would reduce the "Padding of the Bill" The Veteran could then validate the list, and sign off if the list was correct.

 The Veterans signature would be the same as when you sign a credit card receipt.
 It authorizes payment.
 From here the information is processed by computer, and the funds for the services are delegated for payment to that facility.
 Each month or quarter this Facility could then receive the funds to pay for the running of that facility.